Highlights of 2023 WTT Contender Zagreb-Xinhua - ExBulletin

 Highlights of 2023 WTT Contender Zagreb-Xinhua

-Liang Jingkun/Qian Tianyi of China compete against Leila Imre/Tamas Lakatos of Hungary during the mixed doubles qualifier at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia, on June 28, 2023.
-(Photo by Luka Stanzl/ PIXSELL via xinhua)
+Fan Zhendong of China will face Oh Junsung of South Korea in the men’s singles round of 16 match at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

+Oh Junsung of South Korea will face Fan Zhendong of China in the Round of 16 Men’s Singles at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

+Lin Gaoyuan of China will face Ricardo Walther of Germany on June 30, 2023 during the round of 16 men’s singles match against Ricardo Walther at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

+Lin Shidong of China will face Sharath Kamal Achanta of India at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023 in the round of 16 men’s singles match.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

+Sharath Kamal Achanta of India participates in the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023 during the men’s singles round of 16 match against Lin Shidong of China.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

-Lee Eunhye of South Korea competes in the women’s singles qualifying match against Sreeja Akula of India at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia, on June 28, 2023.
-(Photo by Luka Stanzl/PIXSELL via Xinhua)
+Shin Yubin of South Korea will face Batra Manika of India in the round of 16 women’s singles event at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

-Lea Rakovac of Croatia competes in the women’s singles qualifying match against Kim Nayeong of South Korea at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 28, 2023.
-(Photo by Luka Stanzl/PIXSELL via Xinhua)
+Batra Manika of India will face Shin Yubin of South Korea at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

+Miu Hirano of Japan participates in the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023 during the Women’s Singles Round of 16 against Choi Hyojoo of South Korea.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

-Zhu Chengzhu of Hong Kong of China competes in women’s singles qualifying match against Sutirha Mukherjee of India at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia, on June 28, 2023.
-(Photo by Luka Stanzl/PIXSELL via Xinhua )
+Qian Tianyi(L)/Liu Weishan of China will face Kuai Man/He Zhuojia of China in the quarterfinals of women’s doubles at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023.
+(Photo by Igor Kralj/PIXSELL via Xinhua)

+Xue Fei/Liang Yanning(R) of China take on Kwan Man Ho/Li Hon Ming of China’s Hong Kong at the 2023 World Table Tennis (WTT) Contender Zagreb in Zagreb, Croatia on June 30, 2023 in the men’s doubles quarterfinals .
+(Photo by Igor Kralj/PIXSELL via Xinhua)

 |